-Investment Properties are recorded at the lower of cost (predecessor cost for Properties acquired from Melvin Simon, Herbert Simon and certain of their affiliates (the "Simons")) or net realizable value.
-Net realizable value of investment Properties for financial reporting purposes is reviewed for impairment on a Property-by-Property basis whenever events or changes in circumstances indicate that the carrying amount of investment Properties may not be recoverable.
+Investment Properties are recorded at cost (predecessor cost for Properties acquired from Melvin Simon, Herbert Simon and certain of their affiliates (the "Simons")).
+Investment Properties for financial reporting purposes are reviewed for impairment on a Property-by-Property basis whenever events or changes in circumstances indicate that the carrying value of investment Properties may not be recoverable.
 Impairment of investment Properties is recognized when estimated undiscounted operating income is less than the carrying value of the Property.
-To the extent an impairment has occurred, the excess of carrying value of the Property over its estimated net realizable value will be charged to income.
-The Operating Partnership adopted Statement of Financial Accounting Standards ("SFAS") No. 121 (Accounting for Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of) on January 1, 1996.
+To the extent an impairment has occurred, the excess of carrying value of the Property over its estimated fair value will be charged to income.
+The Operating Partnership adopted Statement of Financial Accounting Standards ("SFAS") No. 121 (Accounting for Impairment of

+Long-Lived Assets and for Long-Lived Assets to be Disposed Of) on January 1, 1996.
 The adoption of this pronouncement had no impact on the accompanying consolidated financial statements.